 Dennis Molfese, PhD, Mildred Francis Thompson Professor in Social Sciences (retired), Chancellor’s Professor, and Director of the Developmental Neuroscience Laboratory, University of Nebraska, Lincoln

-Victoria Molfese, PhD, Emeritus Professor, University of Nebraska, Lincoln
+Victoria Molfese, PhD, Professor Emerita, University of Nebraska, Lincoln

 Jennifer Mize Nelson, PhD, Director of Research Strategy and Infrastructure, Office of Research, and Associate Research Professor, Department of Psychology, University of Nebraska, Lincoln

 Timothy Nelson, PhD, Professor of Psychology, University of Nebraska, Lincoln

 Sonya Troller-Renfree, PhD, Postdoctoral Research Fellow, Teachers College, Columbia University

 Alicia Kunin-Batson, Assistant Professor, Department of Pediatrics, University of Minnesota

 Charles A. Nelson III, Professor of Pediatrics and Neuroscience, Harvard Medical School; Professor of Education, Harvard University; Richard David Scott Chair in Pediatric Developmental Medicine Research, Boston Children’s Hospital